 Getting Started

-For teams looking for open-source API security testing, Akto offers API discovery and testing with a community edition.
-For API-first security testing in CI/CD pipelines, consider APIsec or 42Crunch API protection.
+- For teams looking for open-source API security testing, Akto offers API discovery and testing with a community edition; for API-first security testing in CI/CD pipelines, APIsec covers the automated-pentest niche.

 For a broader overview of API security tools and how they compare, see the API security tools category page.